AdilBikeev/CentralBankSDK/README.md

-# SDK для работы с WCF сервисом ЦБ РФ
+# SDK for working with WCF service of the Central Bank of the Russian Federation